mys-lang/mys/docs/language-reference/macros.rst

 Macros
 ------

-Macro functions and methods bodies are compiled into the body of the caller function or method.
+Macro function and method bodies are compiled into the body of the caller function or method.
 Macro parameters may be evaluated zero or more times.